-PREREQUISITES: Information Systems 15.
+3 units, 3 lecture hours, 1 lab hour, pass/no passPREREQUISITES: Information Systems 15.
 ADVISORIES: Mathematics 201.

 This course provides an introduction to programming using professionally recognized principles that provide a foundation for good programming techniques.
 This course is designed to prepare students who are interested in pursuing programming as an option for the Information Systems degree and who have no previous programming experience.
 (A, CSU, UC)